-Scope: With the design of the new Green Line Type 10 vehicles and the latest bus procurement, along with the anticipated midlife overhaul of the Blue Line fleet, the MBTA is working toward having passenger information systems on these new trains and buses support real-time information.
+Scope: With the design of the new Green Line Type 10 vehicles and the latest bus procurement, along with the anticipated midlife overhaul of the Blue Line fleet, the MBTA is working toward having passenger information systems on these new trains and buses support real-time information that can be broadcast both audibly and visually.
 For example, one goal for the system would be the ability to notify riders on a train immediately when an elevator has gone out of service, rendering a station inaccessible for alighting.